janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 `2020-11-12 13:17:55.546557, 2020-11-12 13:17:50`<br />
 `2020-11-12 13:18:09.518031, 2020-11-12 13:18:04`<br />

-You can use SSH to run the mining log on a remote computer to view its progress.
+You can use SSH to run the mining log on a computer (within the local network) to view its progress.
 Once logged into the Pi's terminal using SSH, run the below code to have the mining log run on the terminal.<br />

 `pi@raspberrypi:~ $ tail -n1 -F /home/pi/Sync/twitter/mining_log.txt`
 * _tail_ prints out any changes that occur to the file to the terminal